davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

       - `*(arr+2)` returns 7
       - `*(arr+3)` returns 6

-    - **Line 20-22 (Important!)** Finally, the array indexing syntax we're all familiar with, `arr[i]`, is simply a convenience to programmers: Indeed, `arr[i]` is _actually_ just a shorthand for `*(arr+i)`
+    - **Line 20-22 (Important!)** Finally, the array indexing syntax `[i]` we're all familiar with, is merely a convenience for programmers: Indeed, `arr[i]` is _actually_ just a shorthand for `*(arr+i)`

-      - (Full circle now -- Zero-based Addressing): This may have only come up briefly in a previous course, but now we can appreciate why array indices are **0-based** in every language (i.e., first item stored in `[0]`, second item stored in `[1]`).
-This is due to  pointer arithmetic.
-If we store the first item in location `[1]`, then the C compiler would always need to subtract 1 when performing each array index lookup.
+      - (Full circle now -- Zero-based Addressing): This may have only come up briefly in a previous course, but now we can appreciate why array indices are **0-based** in just about every language, and it's due to pointer arithmetic!
+If we store the first item in location `[1]`, then the C compiler would need to subtract 1 when performing each array index lookup.
 That's just an unnecessary overhead!

-4.  **Arrays are passed by reference:** Now that we know an array is essentially the address of its 0th element, take a look at the following functions that manipulate the array.
+4.  **Arrays are passed into functions by reference:** Now that we know an array variable is just the address of its 0th element, take a look at the following functions that manipulate the array.
 Each of the following functions have the same effect (initializes all elements to -1)!
 Make sure you read through each and understand why.

     ```c
     void initArray(int A[], const int SIZE) {